aammd/MS_computational_ecology_opinion/compecol.md

 predictions can be generated using routine tools (in a matter of weeks), whereas some require to develop novel methodologies, and may require years.
 Accelerating the time to prediction will, in large part, require the development of software that can be deployed and run more rapidly.
+Overall, computational ecology is nevertheless nimble enough that it can be used to iterate rapidly over a range of scenarios, to inform interactions with policy makers or stakeholders in near real time.

 ## Mapping the domains of collaboration

-Understanding how computational ecology will fit within the broader research landscape requires to answer three questions: what can computational ecology bring to the table, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
+Understanding how computational ecology will fit within the broader research landscape requires us to answer three questions: what can computational ecology bring to the table, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
 It seems, at this point, important to minimize neither